-Following the lottery, the ranger gives a spiel on safety, navigating the region, etc for those who were successful.
-Make sure to also grab a map since the path to the Wave isn’t as well-defined as a typical hiking trail.
+Following the lottery, the ranger gives a spiel on safety and how to navigate the region to the applicants who were successful in the walk-up permit.
+As I mentioned, be sure to grab a map since the path to The Wave isn’t well-defined like a typical hiking trail.

 After passing the sign to the Coyote Buttes North Area, you will stay to the right (the left goes down to Buckskin Gulch) and you soon find yourself hiking along this sandy/desert terrain.

-After that pass, the terrain open ups and you’ll see a large rock face in the distance with a fissure/crack vertically down the face…that’s your destination.
+After that pass, the terrain opens up and you’ll see a large rock face in the distance with a fissure/crack vertically down the face…that’s your destination.
 Other landmarks to look for along the way are white streaks along the sandstone you’re walking on, following that in between two small sand dunes in the distance.
-Having these small reference points along the way made it so that it was nearly impossible to lose your way (although historically hikers have gotten lost and deaths have occurred due to heat-stress and other related causes….so make sure to bring plenty of water!)
+Having these small reference points along the way ensured that it was nearly impossible to lose your way (although historically hikers have gotten lost and deaths have occurred due to heat-stress and other related causes, so make sure to bring plenty of water!)

 After passing by the pool of water at the main entrance to the Wave, we looked back on this series of pools that collected water from the storm.
 The contrast of the red rock and the blue sky was absolutely perfect.

 We continued to meander around and through the site for 30 minutes or so before ever stopping for a rest.
-We soon found ourselves perched up above the Wave and figured that it was the perfect spot to relax and get replenished with food and water.
+We soon found ourselves perched up above The Wave and figured that it was the perfect spot to relax and replenish ourselves with food and water.

-Nearing the end of our journey, we caught an amazing view of the Wave from the south end looking north.
+Nearing the end of our journey, we caught an amazing view of The Wave from the south looking north.
 This just so happened to be the perfect location for us to drop in and snap some pictures of us surfing this desert wave.

-The trip to the Wave was absolutely epic!
+The trip to The Wave was epic!
 To date, we haven’t been to any place in the world as remarkable, serene, and uniquely beautiful as this site.
 The privacy and exclusivity of this site make it all the better.
 While it’s tough to get a permit, the lack of crowds makes it that much more enjoyable.
-In silence you can admire the awe and wonder of the creative processes of Mother Nature.
+In silence, you can admire the awe and wonder of the creative processes of Mother Nature.

-Now, month’s later, as we look back on this trip it’s almost as if we wished we had done more with our time there.
-If you decide to venture further past the Wave, there are a bunch of other cool features including a couple of Arches that would be worth taking some additional time to explore.
+Now, years later, as we look back on this trip we wish we had done more with our time there.
+If you decide to venture further past The Wave, there are a bunch of other cool features worth exploring, including a couple of arches.

 Who knows if we’ll ever get lucky enough to go back again.
-As there are proposals to change the in-person lottery to an online system (two days before the visit date), one would only think that more and more people will be applying if those changes are put into effect.
+There are proposals to change the in-person lottery to an online system (two days before the visit date).
+In this case, one would think that many more people would apply, making it even harder to go.
 But now as a firm believer in luck, we can only hope that luck strikes again.